Scholarly Panels

 At a time when tensions in the international arena are increasing, it is important to emphasize the deeper truth of our shared values and our shared responsibility for building a common future.

-Your support of the USCCA’s Campus Engagement Initiative (CEI) will enable us to expand our offering of workshops, build our network, provide bilingual and inspirational materials, and organize activities for young people to deepen their encounter with Gospel values.
+Your support of the USCCA’s Chinese and American Friendship Ministry will enable us to expand our offering of workshops, build our network, provide bilingual and inspirational materials, and organize activities for young people to deepen their encounter with Gospel values.

 The USCCA is a 501(c)3 tax-exempt organization.